Argentine comics: Early years

 Front of Don Quijote magazine, circa 1890.

+The first installment of Arturo Lanteri's Las aventuras del Negro Raúl (1916), the first comic strip by an Argentine-born author and the first in which the protagonist, setting, storylines, and stylistic approach were strictly local.

 The first cartoons to appear in Argentina were editorial cartoons in political satire magazines at the end of the 19th century.
 These cartoons, originally single panels, quickly evolved to multiple panel constructions with sequential action.
 Many used methods such as text indicating dialogue emanating from the speaker's mouth, or text below the drawings for dialogue and explanation.

 In the 1900s, comics continued to be largely political satire and commentary, but strips about normal life, called cuentos vivos (lively tales) began to appear.
 Text still frequently appeared below each drawing with dialogue or explanation.
 Comics continued to be published exclusively in magazines.
 Also during this time, translations of comics from the United States, such as Cocoliche (Happy Hooligan) by Frederick Burr Opper, showed up in Argentina.

 During the 1910s, the amount of comics made in Argentina grew by leaps and bounds.
 In 1912, the first Argentine comic strip proper, with speech balloons and recurring characters, Las aventuras de Viruta y Chicharrón, by Manuel Redondo, began being published in Caras y Caretas.
 Later comics, such as Aventuras de un matrimonio aun sin bautizar (later known as Aventuras de Don Tallarín y Doña), followed, and by 1917, Las diabluras de Tijereta was one of the lone strips that still put text at the bottom of each picture.
 Billiken, a children's magazine started in 1919, already included some cartoons.

 The popularity of comics grew in the 1920s, and children's comics gained popularity.
 The newspaper La Nación started publishing comics daily in 1920, and comics, both foreign and domestic, were a big reason for the popularity of the newspaper Crítica.
 In 1928, the first publication containing solely comics, the magazine El Tony, began its run of more than 70 years.
 The '20s also saw the first characters created (Andanzas y desventuras de Manolo Quaranta) and drawn (Panitruco) by Dante Quinterno.
 Also in 1928 Quinterno's most important character, Patoruzú, first appeared.

 The 1930s saw most important newspapers featuring comic strips.
 Patoruzú had its own magazine, which began publication in November 1936.
 It became one of the most important humor magazines of the 1940s, with a record of over 300,000 copies printed for one edition.
 Also during the late 1930s superheroes from the United States, such as Superman and Batman, began appearing in local magazines such as Pif Paf (1939), giving a place to action comics.